deepesh5198/Python-Object-Oriented-Programming-book/README.md

 Python doesn't do this, in python, all methods and attributes are publically available.
 If we want to suggest a method should not be used publically, we can put a note in doctring of that method indicating that the method is for internal use only.

 - To make an attribute or method private, conventionally we can prefx the attribute with an underscore "_".
-Which indicates the attribute is private.
+Which indicates the attribute or method is private.
 But nothing stops you from using it.

 - To make an attribute or method strongly private, to indicate that outside objects don't access a property or method: simply prefix it with a double underscores "__".
-This will perform **name mangling** on an attribute or method. **Name mangling** means that the method can still be called by outside objects if they really want to do so, but it requires extra work and is a strong indicator that you demand that your attribute remains **private**.
+This will perform **name mangling** on an attribute or method.

+**Name mangling** means that the method can still be called by outside objects if they really want to do so, but it requires extra work and is a strong indicator that you demand that your attribute remains **private**.